kisekae/UltraKiss/README.md

 ​      Load your original or base KiSS configuration file into UltraKiss with the **File-Open** command.
 Then, load your expansion set with the **File-Add** command.

 ​      Expansion sets are loaded on top of the currently loaded base set.
-Any image cel or palette or audio object referenced in the expansion set but not found within the expansion directory or       archive is referenced from the base set.
+They add new images and other objects to the base set.
+Any image cel or palette or audio object referenced in the expansion set CNF file but not found within the expansion set itself is referenced from the base set.
 Once the expansion set is loaded the base set is dropped.
 The new expansion set and all objects referenced in the expansion configuration file become the new base set.
-If multiple expansion sets are loaded in sequence each builds upon the last.
-It would be problematic if the original base set contained a line item for 'shirt.cel', the first expansion did not contain this line, and the second expansion did.
-The second expansion load would fail as 'shirt.cel' would have been dropped as a result of the first expansion set load.
+If multiple expansion sets are loaded each builds upon the last.

-​      Similarly, if multiple configuration files exist in an expansion set and each configuration file references different sets of objects from the base file, then any attempt to select a new       expansion configuration after the load will fail.
-The base objects referenced in the second expansion configuration file will have beendropped when the first configuration file was opened.

 ​      UltraKiss does not know that a set is an expansion set.
 If an expansion is loaded on the wrong base set many errors will occur.
 This is why the 'cancel' option exists.
 If the expansion load is cancelled the original base set should still be available.